Groenten uit Balen (play)

 Groenten uit Balen ("Vegetables from Balen") is a Flemish theatre play written by Walter van den Broeck in 1972.
-Later, he adapted the play into a novel.
-In 2011 Van den Broek and Guido Van Meir once again adapted the novel into a movie.
+Later, he converted the play into a novel.
+In 2011, Van den Broek and Guido Van Meir once again adapted the novel into a movie.

 Plot

 Groenten uit Balen is based upon real events which took place in the Belgian community Balen.
-In 1971 it turned out the workmen of Vieille Montagne in the other Belgian plants had a much higher salary for similar work.
+In 1971, it turned out the workmen of Vieille Montagne in the other Belgian plants had a much higher salary for similar work.
 The workers in Balen wanted a raise.
 This led to a dispute between the workmen, the trade unions and the directors board.
-The 1500 workmen in Balen went on a strike, but this was not accepted by the trade unions.
+The 1500 workmen in Balen went on a strike but this was not accepted by the trade unions.
 As a result, the workmen did not earn any money at all.
 The strike went on for 9 weeks.
-Many charity was set up by inhabitants of Mol and Balen.
+Many charities were set up by inhabitants of Mol and Balen.
 Jef Sleeckx, a politician, convinced the banks to cancel payments temporarily for affected workmen.
 Houselords did not ask rent during the strike.
 Shops gave food for free or gave the impacted workmen a temporary job.
 At the end, the directors board agreed and the workmen even got a higher wage than requested.

 The novel is about the fictive family Debruyker.
 Father Jan is unskilled and works at Vieille Montagne.
 He frequently writes letters to king Baudouin of Belgium.
 His wife Clara does the householding and always intercepts the letters and burns them.
 Their daughter Germaine is 18-year-old and just finished high school.
-Grandfather is retired and lives in.
-The family lives in a working-class neighborhood not that far from Vieille Montagne.
+Grandfather is retired and the family use to live in a working-class neighborhood not that far from Vieille Montagne.

 Germaine hopes for a better life.
 Her father does not earn that much and they live in a small, rather poor environment.
 The houses have no luxury and the toilets are still outside, which obliges the families to use outdated chamber pots during night or freeze periods.
 Furthermore, Germaine is convinced all earth in a rather large area is poisoned with lead and zinc.
 There is already proof as there are almost no trees and plants.